Verse Mining

 Born that way

 One of the arguments we hear from those in the LGBTQ+ community, seeking to normalize homosexuality and other gender forms within this community, is that they were “born this way” and they are just identifying as their “true” self, rather than the “self” that was foisted upon them at birth and that society (until recently) has forced them to live in.
 Is “born that way” a legitimate argument for a person with same-sex attraction (homosexual)?
 Is “born that way” a legitimate argument for any behavior?
-Can a person who professes Christ, for instance, use this argument to legitimately continue a homosexual lifestyle and be a follower of Christian teaching?
-Let’s first look at a couple of other examples of “born this way”…
+Can a person who professes Christ, for instance, use this argument to legitimize a homosexual lifestyle and still be a follower of Christian teaching?
+Let’s first look at a couple of other examples of “born that way”…

 Continue ReadingBorn that way